 Rule 3: Change Passwords

 If you believe any of your information has been compromised, either because you provided it to someone you believed to be technical support or because you downloaded software and entered login credentials, you need to change passwords where appropriate.
-If you clicked a link or downloaded software, you’ll first need to run antivirus and anti-malware software.
+If you clicked a link or downloaded software, you’ll first need to run antivirus and anti-malware software (make sure it’s up to date if it’s installed on your computer).
 Malwarebytes, CrowdStrike, McAfee, and Norton are all good options that offer free or affordable scanning software.
 After you’ve ensured that your computer is malware free, change any potentially compromised passwords.
 Adding two-factor authentication (2FA) is always helpful as it can prevent logins and password changes from new computers.

 Typically, with 2FA you’ll provide a phone number where you can receive an authentication code via text.